Learn to Hunt

 Stormwater Regulations and Permitting

 Historically, 90 percent of annual rainfall has been from events that are less the 1.25 inches.
 A primary focus of the manual is to provide design guidelines for practices that infiltrate small runoff events to protect water quality.
 The manual also provides design guidelines for stream corridor protection, which is important because stream corridor erosion causes up to 70 percent of sediment loading in urban areas.
 These practices provide significant water quality benefits, and protect pipelines, sanitary sewers and other infrastructure.
-Adding water quality and channel protection practices to traditional conveyance and flood control practices will make our stormwater management strategies more holistic and effective.
+Adding water quality and channel protection practices to traditional storm drain network and flood control practices will make our stormwater management strategies more holistic and effective.

 Other Stormwater Resources